 Let’s take gender-specific pronouns as an example.
 Using “he” or “she” in your job description immediately favors one over the other.
 What’s more, it excludes more than 1 million nonbinary adults in the US.
 If you stick to the gender-neutral “they/them” when referring to your applicant in the job description, you include everyone across the gender spectrum.

 Similarly, avoid gendered job titles.
 Waitress, salesman, and stewardess all imply both profession and gender.
 These titles will have you once again favoring one group over the other when you want a healthy diversity of applicants.

 The same can be said for language surrounding socio-economic status.
 Using phrases such as “similar background” or “cultural fit” may exclude those both of different cultural backgrounds and social standing.
 Once again, we see connotations come into play.
 “Similar background” in particular can read as “like us” which will only discourage diverse talent from applying.

 With all this in mind, no doubt you’re wondering how you can make a bias-free hiring process.
 Well, the short answer is you can’t.
 There is no perfect system that will completely eliminate bias from the hiring process.
 Not yet, anyway.

 However, there are steps you can take to mitigate bias where you can.
 Beyond considering the language you use in your job postings, virtual phone interviews can help address bias in the interview process.

 In a virtual phone interview, a recruiter records a single interview.
 The interview is delivered to every selected candidate at the click of a button.
 The candidates then each receive the exact same interview to answer and therefore receive the same opportunity to show why they’re the right candidate for a role.
 Once returned to the recruiter, the responses remain in an audio-based format – removing the visual aspect entirely.

 Here are the primary components of a fair and equitable interview process:

-To experience how self-guided phone interviews can help address bias for yourself, schedule a demo with Qualifi today.
+To experience how virtual phone interviews can help address bias for yourself, schedule a demo with Qualifi today.